TOMToolkit/tomtoolkit.github.io/docs/create_broker.md

 Navigate to [http://127.0.0.1:8000/alerts/query/list/](http://127.0.0.1:8000/alerts/query/list/)

 You should now see 'MyBroker' listed as a broker!
-Clicking the link will bring you to the query page, where you can make a query to a remote broker.
+Clicking the link will bring you to the query page, where you can make a query to our sample dataset.

 ![successful-broker-list]({{"/assets/img/create_broker_doc/success_broker_list.png" | absolute_url}})